Why Do All Election Forecasters, Political Scientists, Academics and Media Pundits Avoid the Systemic Fraud Factor?

 Election forecasters and political scientists implicitly assume that the recorded vote is equal to the True Vote; they never consider Systemic Election Fraud.
 But the recorded vote is never equal to the True Vote.
 The proof is simple and self-explanatory.
 According to the US Census, there were 80 million more votes cast then recorded in the 1968-2008 presidential elections.
 The uncounted votes were a combination of spoiled, provisional and absentee ballots.
 And the vast majority (70-80%) of them were, not surprisingly, Democratic.
 Therefore, the recorded vote has never represented the will of the electorate.
 And the historical election data that is accepted as conventional wisdom is based on uncounted and miscounted votes.

 Media pundits and political scientists never question the unscientific and faith-based practice of forcing the exit polls to match the recorded votes.
 Even when the adjustments are mathematically impossible.

-Historical evidence indicates Democratic since 1988, presidential vote shares are always reduced by 3-5%.
-The Democrats won the average unadjusted state exit poll aggregate by a massive 52-42% margin, but the recorded vote margin was just 48-46%.
+Historical evidence indicates that since 1988, Democratic presidential vote shares are always reduced by 3-5%.
+The Democrats won the average unadjusted state exit poll aggregate by a massive 52-42% margin, but their recorded vote margin was just 48-46%.
 The True Vote Model confirms the exit polls.
 The TVM indicates that they won by 53-41%.
 There were comparable deviations in senate, congressional and gubernatorial elections.